-For the standard Part D benefit design, there is an initial deductible (\$310 in 2010).
-After meeting the deductible, the beneficiary pays 25 percent of the remaining costs, up to an initial coverage limit (\$2,830 in 2010).
+For the standard Part D benefit design, there is an initial deductible (\$400 in 2017).
+After meeting the deductible, the beneficiary pays 25 percent of the remaining costs, up to an initial coverage limit (\$3,700 in 2017).
 The beneficiary is then responsible for all costs until an out-of-pocket threshold is reached.
-(The 2010 out-of-pocket threshold will be \$4,550, which is equivalent to total covered drug costs of \$6,440.)
-For costs thereafter, catastrophic coverage is provided, which requires enrollees to pay the greater of 5 percent coinsurance or a small defined copayment amount (\$2.50 in 2010 for generic or preferred multisource drugs and \$6.30 in 2010 for other drugs).
+(The 2017 out-of-pocket threshold is \$4,950) For costs thereafter, catastrophic coverage is provided, which requires enrollees to pay the greater of 5 percent coinsurance or a small defined copayment amount (\$3.30 in for generic or preferred multisource drugs and \$8.25 in 2017 for other drugs).
 The benefit parameters are indexed annually to the growth in average per capita Part D costs.
 Beneficiaries meeting certain low-income and limited-resources requirements pay substantially reduced cost-sharing amounts.
-In determining out-of-pocket costs, only those amounts actually paid by the enrollee or another individual (and not reimbursed through insurance) are counted; the exception to this "true out-of-pocket" provision is costsharing assistance from the low-income subsidies provided under Part D and from State Pharmacy Assistance programs.
-Many Part D plans offer alternative coverage that differs from the standard coverage described above.
+In determining out-of-pocket costs, only those amounts actually paid by the enrollee or another individual (and not reimbursed through insurance) are counted; the exception to this "true out-of-pocket" provision is cost-sharing assistance from the low-income subsidies provided under Part D and from State Pharmacy Assistance programs.
+Many Part D plans offer alternative coverage that differs from the standard coverage.
 In fact, the majority of beneficiaries are not enrolled in the standard benefit design but rather in plans with low or no deductibles, flat payments for covered drugs, and, in some cases, partial coverage in the coverage gap.
 The monthly premiums required for Part D coverage are described in the previous section.